-- 1) the area of your class research; - 2) a brief overview of what scholars researching this question in the past have found: - 3) a set of specific questions or hypotheses that guide your project; - 4) a discussion of the analytical method(s) to be used in answering the question; and

-5) your research findings so far from the preliminary research conducted in November.
+- 1) the area of your class research; - 2) a brief overview of what scholars researching this question in the past have found; - 3) a set of specific questions or hypotheses that guide your project; - 4) a discussion of the analytical method(s) to be used in answering the question; and - 5) your research findings so far from the preliminary research conducted in November.

-Revised Research Design Due (November 21).
-The revised research design should be submitted to DropBox.
+Revised Research Design Due (December 4, before class).
+The revised research design should be submitted to Canvas.

-End of Final's Week (December 13) - One to two page statement of research completed and plans for conducting research prior to Winter quarter.
-The statement should be submitted to DropBox.
+End of Final's Week (December 14, 12 noon) - One to two page statement of research completed and plans for conducting research prior to Winter quarter.
+The statement should be submitted to Canvas.